cabforum/smime/SBR.md

 3. Verify the Applicant's authorization for the Certificate, including;

-   A.  Verify the name, title, and authority of the Contract Signer, Certificate Approver, and Certificate Requester,
+   A.  Verify the name, title, and authority of the Contract Signer, Certificate Approver, and Certificate Requester;

    B.  Verify that a Contract Signer signed the Subscriber Agreement or that a duly authorized Applicant Representative acknowledged and agreed to the Terms of Use; and

    C.  Verify that a Certificate Approver has signed or otherwise approved the Certificate Request.

 The Acceptable Methods of Verification set forth in this Section are considered to be the minimum acceptable level of verification required of the CA.  In all cases, however, the CA is responsible for taking any additional verification steps that may be reasonably necessary under the circumstances to satisfy the applicable Verification Requirement.

-The CA SHALL disclose the Incorporating Agency or Registration Agency sources used to fulfill these verification requirements in accordance with Section 11.1.3 of the EV Guidelines.

 #### 3.2.2.2 Verification of organization's legal existence and identity